telerik/kendo-react-layout/docs/tabstrip/overview.md

 ### Tabs on Initial Loading

 The TabStrip enables you to display a particular tab upon its initial loading, which is set through the `selected` property.
-It is zero based value, which means that for selecting the first tab it should be set to `0`.
+It is a zero-based value, which means that to select the first tab, you must set it to `0` (zero).

 ```html-preview
     <div id="app"></div>